homerflander/AES-Encryption-Python/README.md

 Created by Van.
 June 2017 </br>

 Resource(s) Used: </br>
-BitVector class created by Avinash Kak (kak@purdue.edu) at https://engineering.purdue.edu/kak/dist/BitVector-3.4.4.html </br>
+-BitVector class created by Avinash Kak (kak@purdue.edu) at https://engineering.purdue.edu/kak/dist/BitVector-3.4.4.html </br>
-Nist Announcement Publication of AES in 2001 at http://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.197.pdf </br>
+-Nist Announcement Publication of AES in 2001 at http://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.197.pdf </br>
-Used Kavaliro Slides at https://kavaliro.com/wp-content/uploads/2014/03/AES.pdf to check work </br>
+-Used Kavaliro Slides at https://kavaliro.com/wp-content/uploads/2014/03/AES.pdf to check work </br>
-Uses Online AES Encrpytion Tools at http://aes.online-domain-tools.com/ and http://extranet.cryptomathic.com/aescalc/index to check work</br>
+-Used Online AES Encrpytion Tools at http://aes.online-domain-tools.com/ and http://extranet.cryptomathic.com/aescalc/index to check work</br>

 Summary:</br>
 Two scripts in Python to encrypt/decrypt using the 128 bits AES algorithm, ECB mode with hex "00" as padding for each character.
 For the encrypt, an ascii plaintext file is taken as the input, then an encrypted hex file is outputted.
 For the decrypt, a ciphertext hex file is taken as the input, then a decrypted ascii file is outputted.</br>

 Notes: </br>
-ECB is not considered secure since it has vulnerabilities in encrypting the same plaintext block.
+-ECB is not considered secure since it has vulnerabilities in encrypting the same plaintext block.
 Encrypting the same plaintext block will create the same block of ciphertext.
 Possible future improvement is to use a more psuedo random mode other than ECB.</br>
 <br />
 --------------------Demonstration--------------------<br />
 General Overview Process: <br />